krudi/typo3-fluid-viewhelper-snippets/README.md

 ## Issue

 Have you found a bug in this project or have a suggestion for a new feature?
 Create a new ticket for the bug or feature, which can be found on the [GitHub](https://github.com/krudi/typo3-viewhelpers-vscode-snippets/issues) page.
-Integrate TYPO3 code snippets easily to Visual Studio Code.
-Improve your TYPO3 development with a collection of popular snippets, designed for quick access and efficient coding.